sambitskr/Notes-App/README.md

 # PicoNote

 This Flutter application is designed to help users create, read, update, and delete notes.
-The application uses Isar DB for storing notes and provides a personalized experience with different themes, such as light and dark modes.
+The application uses Isar Database for storing notes and provides a personalized experience with different themes, such as light and dark modes.
 The user interface follows Material Design principles, ensuring a clean and intuitive user experience across different screen sizes.

 https://github.com/sambitskr/PicoNote/assets/87202351/15f8a9c1-06af-4986-99f1-5049a118478b